Amanda Ross (television executive): Richard & Judy

 Thanks to the close working relationship developed during the production of The British Soap Awards, Amanda became aware that Richard & Judy had begun to feel unhappy at ITV, after 13 years of working on This Morning.

 In May 2001, Amanda made headlines when she secured a multi-million-pound deal for Richard & Judy to move to Channel 4.
 This was big news as the presenter pair became so closely associated with the brand of This Morning, that many viewers referred to the show as the Richard & Judy show rather than its original name.
 The commission brought Amanda and Cactus’ name to a new level of mainstream prominence as Richard & Judy insisted that they'd like to be exclusively signed with Cactus to produce the new show, and it became the biggest single commission by Channel 4 to an independent production company, and remains so.

 Industry experts were sceptical about Richard & Judy presenting a later timeslot on Channel 4 as they felt that it would not fit with the young viewership the channel attracted, but Amanda and Simon worked hard to make the switch a success.
 After initial struggles with the ratings, the show steadily climbed in popularity, securing a renewal by Channel 4 at the end of their initial contract for an even more impressive sum.

-For the next eight years, Richard & Judy broadcast live to the nation each weekday at 5pm, establishing the now highly coveted ‘5 o’clock slot’ and consistently attracting over 2 million viewers.
-The show generated numerous media stories, welcomed an impressive array of celebrities, from Madonna to Bill & Hillary Clinton, and received nominations for both a Royal Television Society Award and an Indie Award.
+For the next eight years, Richard & Judy broadcast live to the nation each weekday at 5pm, establishing the coveted ‘5 o’clock slot’ and consistently attracting over 2 million viewers.
+The show generated numerous media stories, welcomed a wide variety of celebrities, from Madonna to Bill & Hillary Clinton, and received nominations for both a Royal Television Society Award and an Indie Award.
 During this series run, Cactus consistently ranked in top 10 independent production companies in Britain.

 In 2004, Amanda made headlines again when she introduced the idea of a TV Book club, hosted by Richard and Judy.
 Although there were initial doubts from TV bosses whether these shows would have the needed entertainment value, Amanda was emboldened by the success of Oprah in America.
 Her instinct was proven right when books featured on the programme enjoyed astronomical boosts in sales.
 The sales of ‘Starter For Ten’, David Nicholls debut novel, saw an 871% uplift in the week after it was discussed on the Book Club, and ‘Star Of The Sea’ by Joseph O’Connor had sales immediately multiply, going from just under 4000 books sold before transmission to over a million almost overnight.
 'Star of the Sea' instantly went to No 1 in the Sunday Times Best Seller lists and stayed at the top of the charts for 13 weeks.